 One of the most unusual islands in this region is Susak.
 This island has a small population of about 150 who speak their own dialect, which is not easily understood by other Croats.
 It is also distinct because the women often dress in colourful costume, comprising of a short, multicoloured dress, white blouse and red leggings.

 Sightseeing on Losinj

 The Church of St Martin is the oldest building in Mali Losinj, and was built largely between 1450 and 1490, although it h

 as been rebuilt since then.
-The Church of the Nativity of the Virgin was largely built in the first half of the 18th century, and contains paintings of the Virgin Mary by Venetian artist Vivarini, as well as a selection of items that were gifts by the sea captains of Mali Losinj.
+The Church of the Nativity of the Virgin was largely built in the first half of the 18th century, and contains paintings of the Virgin Mary by Venetian artist Vivarini, as well as a selection of items that were gifts by the sea captains of the town.

 Veli Losinj is also home to some churches, including the 18th-century Church of St Anthony, which contains Italian paintings, and the gothic-style Church of St Nicholas.

-The Losinj Marine Educational Centre in Veli Losinj contains permanent and temporary multimedia exhibits.
+The Marine Educational Centre contains permanent and temporary multimedia exhibits.
 It also hosts lectures and workshops.

-There are a number of hotels (1 to 4 star) in Mali Losinj, Veli Losinj and Nerezine.
+There are a number of hotels (1 to 4 star) on the island in both the main towns and in Nerezine.
 Private accommodation is also available.
-See our Accommodation on Losinj section for more.
+See our Accommodation section for more.